Dental Crowns in Woodstock, GA

 • A worn or weakened tooth

-Your visit begins with a careful evaluation to confirm that a crown is the right option.
-We shape the tooth, take precise digital impressions, and place a temporary crown while your final restoration is crafted.
-When your permanent crown is ready, we place it securely and adjust it for a comfortable, natural fit.
+Your visit begins with a careful evaluation to confirm a crown is the right option.
+We shape the tooth, take precise digital impressions, and place a temporary crown while your final restoration is custom-built.
+When the final crown is ready, we check the fit, color, and bite together so you can feel good about the result.

 We use modern materials that mimic the color, clarity, and strength of natural enamel.
-Each crown is customized for shape and shade so it blends with your surrounding teeth and supports your bite comfortably.
+Each crown is customized for shape and shade so it blends with your other teeth, not stands out from them.

-We know the idea of needing a crown can be intimidating, but we strive to make the experience easy to navigate.
-Most crown cases at Magnolia Smiles are completed in just one or two visits thanks to efficient planning and our collaboration with a high-quality local dental lab.
+The idea of needing a crown can feel intimidating.
+We work hard to make it the opposite — calm, clear, and easy to follow.
+Most crown cases at Magnolia Smiles are completed in one or two visits, with a comfortable pace and steady communication along the way.

 After numbing the tooth completely, we gently remove any decay or old filling material and shape the tooth so the crown will fit over it.
 If the tooth is broken or has a big cavity, we will build it up with filling material first so it can support a crown.
 You won’t feel anything uncomfortable during this process – we take our time and check in with you frequently.
 Once the tooth is prepared, we take a digital impression (a 3D scan) or a precise mold of your tooth.
 We then place a temporary crown over the tooth to protect it.
 The temporary is not as strong as the final crown, but it will allow you to chew and smile normally for the short period until the permanent crown is ready.
 We’ll also match a shade for your crown, so it blends perfectly with your other teeth.